 In-group Preference and National Borders

 Fundamental to the danger of nation-states and borders are the paradigms of nationalism and in-group preference that exploit human quirks to justify violence.
-Tribalism is best understood in terms of the creation of teams through the dehumanization of an ‘other.’
-Tribalism is mentally categorizing someone who is somehow different (however shallow that difference may be) and turning their value into less than that of your team or “community.”
+In-group preference is best understood in terms of the creation of teams through the dehumanization of an ‘other.’
+In-group preference is mentally categorizing someone who is somehow different (however shallow that difference may be) and turning their value into less than that of your team or “community.”

 The ideology of whiteness, as utilized by exploitative empires, is one of the most deeply othering paradigms to curse this planet.
 The word ‘tribalism’ is, unfortunately, quite linked with the smoke and mirrors of colonial rule in which the deepest acts of tribalism are committed by the exploiters and enacted upon native bodies.
 However, tribalism should not be a derogatory slur against “primitiveness.”
-It is instead a fundamental facet of the myth of whiteness necessary to justify colonial rule.
+It’s actually a fundamental facet of the myth of whiteness necessary to justify colonial rule.
 However, whether a native person or a white king does it, it is necessary to resist this dishonest mental aggression even as it is critical to recognize degrees of scale, spectra, and the intensities of harms that accompany in-group preference depending on from whom it comes.
 After all, to other up (“Fuck you pig!” from a poor PoC) is awesome and is a fundamentally different act than to other down (“The poor are stupid.” from a rich white lady).
 Further, the ideology of whiteness, as utilized by exploitative empires, is one of the most deeply othering paradigms to curse this planet.